rohitanp123/Wordle/README.md

-# Getting Started with Create React App
+# Description

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created in ReactJS.
+Basically this is a Wordle game in which we have to guess the auto generated word.

 ## Available Scripts